intense123/apriori_algo/readme.md

 ## Dataset

 The provided dataset (data.txt) consists of transactions, where each line represents a transaction, and items within each transaction are separated by space.
+You could also use dt.txt or ab.txt in the repository.

 ##Results